hbctraining/variant_analysis/lessons/07_variant_calling.md

 ### Germline Resource

-A germline resource contains many variants within a population and can be used in conjunction with other tools to help variant calling alogrithms determine if a variant is likely a germline or somatic mutation.
+A germline resource contains many variants within a population and can be used in conjunction with other tools to help variant calling algorithms determine if a variant is likely a germline or somatic mutation.
 The logic is: if a variant is a common variant in the population and it is present in the sample, then it is more likely to be a germline variant rather than a somatic variant.
 On the other hand, if a low-frequency variant in the population is present in an sample, then it is more likely to be somatic variant rather than a germline variant.
 This idea is illustrated below:

 <p align="center">
 <img src="../img/Germline_resource.png" width="600">